solaranamnesis/ottohahn/full-text-english.md

 That would have won us infinitely more than a new meteorite.

 On the surface of this iron, which, of course, I do not yet have the permission to assail, I find structures very similar to those of the crinoids in the chondrites.

+However, I have to save a thin section investigation until the time when the material is made available to me.

+# Section 5

+## Conclusions

+### Chapter 1

+#### Origin of Meteorites